 Yes, a ready-to-move-in property may be a lot heavier on a budget, but the instant happiness is incomparable.
 It may make you instantly feel as if you have got your life sorted.
 Similarly, the property currently under construction may make you wait a bit longer.
 However, the wait is worthwhile when you get a nice property eventually without costing you an arm and a leg.
 Nevertheless, an under-construction property outweighs a ready-to-move-in in terms of some unavoidable aspects.

-If you are struggling to figure out which type of property may be more advantageous for you, This article may help you.
+If you are struggling to figure out which type of property is more advantageous for you, this article will help you.
 Let us walk you through what makes under-construction property a gleaming opportunity to invest in.

 Easier on budget